Lowess/levelup/content/en/kubernetes/getting-started/_index.md

 {{< tabs "tabs-kubectx-kubens-install" >}}

 {{< tab "macOS" >}}
-Download and install the latest version of `kubectx` and `kubens` using the following command:
+Download and install the latest version of `kubectx` and `kubens` using the following commands:
 {{< highlight "sh" >}}
+brew install kubectx
-brew install kubectx kubens
+brew install kubens
 {{< /highlight >}}
 {{< /tab >}}